Arth-y/Web3Telegram/README.md

 # Web3Telegram

-This project was completed as part of final year internship and represents the first step in creating a secure Telegram messaging site using Web3.
+This project was completed as part of final year internship and represents the first step in creating a secure Telegram messaging website using Web3.
 You can find it here : [The Website](https://web3telegram.vercel.app/)

 ## Prerequisites